fal-ai/dbt-fal/README.md

-# fal: Do more with dbt
+# fal: do more with dbt
 fal allows you to run python scripts directly from your [dbt](https://www.getdbt.com/) project.

 With fal, you can: